University campus in New Jersey

 Data center operators including QTS and Equinix offer tuition reimbursement for employees pursuing networking degrees and certifications.
 Verizon, AT&T, and Comcast provide $5,250-$10,000/year in tuition assistance.
 Cognizant, ADP, and Prudential support IT staff pursuing network certifications.
 Cisco offers training discounts through its Networking Academy partner institutions.
 Given network administrator salaries of $75,000-$100,000 in NJ, the return on educational investment is strong, with most graduates recouping costs within 2-3 years of completing their degree.

-Calculate Your Network Administration Degree ROI in New Jersey
+Network Administration Degree ROI Calculator, New Jersey

 Use our interactive ROI calculator to estimate your return on investment for a network administration degree in New Jersey.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.